psykologist90/docker-sonarqube-mysql/README.md

-# Docker Compose file for Sonarqube with MySQL
+# Docker Compose file for Sonarqube with PostGres (Mysql has been deprecated)

 ## Installation

 1. Install docker and docker-compose
 1. Clone the repository
-1. Open terminal and cd into ./sonarqube-mysql
+1. Open terminal and cd into ./sonarqube-postgres
 1. Run `docker-compose up -d`
 1. Open browser and browse to <http://youripaddress:9000/>